-Central to the School's Anti-Bullying Policy is the principle that 'bullying is always unacceptable' and that 'all pupils have a right not to be bullied'.
+Central to the School's anti-bullying policy should be the principle that 'bullying is always unacceptable' and that 'all pupils have a right not to be bullied'.

 The school should also recognise that it must take note of bullying perpetrated outside school which spills over into the school and so we will respond to any cyber-bullying we become aware of carried out by pupils when they are away from the site.